Koevoet: Allegations of war crimes

 PLAN insisted that Koevoet's "pseudo-guerrilla" forces were being used to carry out atrocities later attributed to insurgents.
 The most controversial incident allegedly involving "pseudo-guerrillas" was the murder of a family of 8 Ovambo civilians at Oshipanda.
 The civilians were shot with Kalashnikov rifles, and their home ransacked for valuables.
 A man who escaped the massacre claimed to have recognised a Koevoet constable among the assailants.
 Koevoet and the civil police blamed PLAN for the killings.

 Perceptions of Koevoet's human rights record among the SADF's general staff were almost universally critical.
 General Constand Viljoen, who served as Chief of the SADF between 1980 and 1985, claimed that Koevoet operators "had a cruelty about them that certainly didn't further the hearts and minds of the people....they used cruel, cruel, methods".
 His successor, General Johannes Geldenhuys, was no less scathing: "[Koevoet] would, for example, go into an area, clean it up, then collect the bodies and drag them through town behind their vehicles.
 Obviously this kind of action upset the local population greatly and we'd find we were suddenly getting no more cooperation from the locals".
 General Georg Meiring, who served as chief of the South West African Territorial Force between 1983 and 1987, stated that "Koevoet was not a law unto itself, Koevoet was just unto itself...I hated working with them."

 In 1996, the Truth and Reconciliation Commission was established to investigate human rights abuses committed in South Africa and Namibia under the apartheid system.
 The commission suggested that Koevoet carried out the Oshipanda murders, based on the account of the surviving eyewitness.
 It was favourably inclined towards PLAN's claims that Koevoet operators carried out atrocities during "pseudo-guerrilla" operations to discredit the insurgent cause.
-The commission alleged that rape by Koevoet operators "was common, and women and girls of all ages were victims", citing a report compiled by the Dutch faith-based organisation Kairos.
+The commission found that rape by Koevoet operators "was common, and women and girls of all ages were victims".
 It held Koevoet responsible for the summary execution of captured PLAN insurgents, including those who were wounded or otherwise incapacitated, and for the maltreatment of detainees at its internment facility.